aisensiy/angular-seed/README.md

 The seed app doesn't do much, just shows how to wire two controllers and views together.
 You can check it out by opening app/index.html in your browser (might not work file `file://` scheme in certain browsers, see note below).

+I add bootstrap css for the seed project.
+But **ONLY** css, no javascript for bootstrap, no less.

 _Note: While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend hosting the project files using a local